rsdoiel/antenna/home.md

 date: 2025-01-19, from: California Grown

 <p>Nestled in the heart of the Petaluma Gap AVA, Keller Estate is a hidden gem in Sonoma County&#8217;s diverse wine landscape.
-This family-owned winery, founded by Arturo and Deborah Keller, has evolved from a car enthusiast&#8217;s dream into a thriving business embodying sustainable and regenerative farming.&#160; As the first winery you&#8217;ll encounter on your journey [&#8230;]</p>
+This family-owned winery, founded by Arturo and Deborah Keller, has evolved from a car enthusiast&#8217;s dream into a thriving business that embraces sustainable and regenerative farming.
+It is the first winery you&#8217;ll encounter on [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/keller-estate/" data-wpel-link="internal" target="_self">Keller Estate Is A Hidden Gem in the Petaluma Gap</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>